bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0.6 is here!.md

 ## No-arg compiler plugin

-The no-arg compiler plugin generates an additional zero-argument constructor for classes with a specific annotation.
+The <b>no-arg</b> compiler plugin generates an additional zero-argument constructor for classes with a specific annotation.
 The generated constructor is synthetic so it can’t be directly called from Java or Kotlin, but it can be called using reflection.
-You can see motivating discussion here.
+You can see motivating discussion  [here](https://discuss.kotlinlang.org/t/feature-request-a-modifier-annotation-for-data-classes-to-provide-a-non-arg-constructor-on-jvm/1549/4) .
 ### How to use no-arg in Gradle

 The usage is pretty similar to all-open.